carolynhicks6/CompBioProject/README.md

 ```
 cd CompBioProject/
 ```
-Next, drag the newly created virtual environment into the project directory.
-Navigate to your home directory, locate the subdirectory ".venv", and drag it into "CompBioProject".

 Once your virtual environment is set up, packages are installed, and you are in the correct directory, you can run the comprehensive python script:
 ```